shuozhixu/Modelling_2024/README.md

 	sh atomsk_Ni.sh

-Then use the data file and the same potential file to calculate its lattice parameters, elastic constants, and GSFE at 0 K, 300 K, 600 K, 900 K, and 1200 K. Remember to
+Then use the data file and the same potential file to calculate its lattice parameters, elastic constants, and GSFE at 0 K, 300 K, 600 K, 900 K, and 1200 K.

 #### Lattice parameter